ibm-cloud-docs/FileStorage/accessing-file-storage-linux.md

 ## Implementing `no_root_squash` for NFS (optional)
 {: #norootsquash}

 By default, NFS downgrades any files that were created with the root permissions to the nobody user.
-This is a security feature that prevents privileges from being shared unless specifically requested.
+This security feature prevents privileges from being shared unless they are specifically requested.

 Configuring `no_root_squash` allows root clients to retain root permissions on the remote NFS share.
-- For NFSv3, there is nothing that clients need to do; `no_root_squash` works.
+- For NFSv3, clients don't need to anything; `no_root_squash` simply works.
 - For NFSv4.1, you need to set the nfsv4 domain to: `slnfsv4.com` and start `rpcidmapd`, or a similar service that is used by your OS.

 Example